• As low as $518/Night

 • Approximately 1201 square feet

-This impressive 1960's Cottage is a 4 bedroom / 2 bathroom single story home.
-The Oceanfront location has roughly 1200 square feet, modernized bathrooms with tile showers while the home maintains the original 1960's appeal with Wood Floors in the bedrooms and Vaulted Beam ceilings throughout the home.
+This striking 1960's Cottage is a 4 bedroom / 2 bathroom single story home.
+The Oceanfront location has roughly 1200 square feet, remodeled bathrooms with tile showers while the home maintains the original 1960's appeal with Wood Floors in the bedrooms and Vaulted Beam ceilings throughout the home.
 The kitchen is mostly original, handmade cabinets, so no Granite or Marble Counter tops, but entirely functional.
 The beds were fitted throughout with QUALITY Mattresses, so you will wake up feeling refreshed and ready for a day of fun.

 Housekeeping/cleaning fee for all units is $125.00 Cancellation insurance available through Vacation Rental By Owner.
 Damage Protection Insurance of $89 may be purchased through Vacation Rental By Owner in lieu of $350 returnable deposit